talineshawwaa/DatabasesGroupProjectFinal/README.md

 ## Web Scraping

 To retrieve sufficient, relevant and updated data, we opted with the site Nike.es.
 It provides a variety of sneakers and complete information pertaining to each.
-To complete the webscraping, we used BeautifulSoup.
+To complete the webscraping, we used BeautifulSoup & Selenium for both dynamic and non-dynamic data.

 ## Acknowledgement & Sources
 [Nike España](https://nike.es) provided a reliable data source for our web scraping component